 Other than being watchful over you and the house the Rottweiler Golden Retriever is awesome with people of all ages.

-All you have to do is make sure that you have put the right amount of training from when he/she was a puppy.
+All you have to do is make sure that you have put the right amount of training from when he/she is a puppy to a full-grown adult.
 You can never go wrong with too much training.

 So while exercise and play are great you also need to hone in that mind of theirs.
 Otherwise, they will find a way to amuse themselves so whether that means herding, search and rescue, obstacle course, or just learning new tricks is a great way of keeping him or her out of trouble.

-Health and grooming for Rottweiler Golden Retriever Mix
+Health and grooming for the Rottweiler Golden Retriever Mix

 The Rottweiler Golden Retriever Mix has some serious health concerns like hip, elbow and, Retinal, dysplasia they also have Subaortic Stenosis.
 Basically, it’s a fancy way of saying that the heart will become restricted, they are also prone to obesity.